 BOT 1433.
 BUSINESS ACCOUNTING.
 This course is designed to develop an understanding of analyzing, recording, classifying, and summarizing financial information of a sole proprietorship with insight into interpreting and reporting the resulting effects upon the business.
-(Lecture, 3 hrs.)
+(Lecture, 2 hrs.; Lab, 2 hrs.)

 BOT 1443.
 ADVANCED BUSINESS ACCOUNTING.
 This course is a continuation of BOT 1433 - Business Accounting with emphasis in advanced accounting topics.
-(Lecture, 3 hrs.)
 Prerequisite: Business Accounting (BOT 1433).
+(Lecture, 2 hrs.; Lab, 2 hrs.)